-Running a home daycare is running a business and you need to treat it as such.
-As a business owner, you are liable for the well being of every single person that sets foot on your property.
+Running an in-home daycare is running a business and you need to treat it as such.
+As a sole proprietorship business, you are liable for the well-being of every single person that sets foot on your property.

-As with any new business, you need to have a detailed outline on how it’s going to run or chaos will surely follow.
+As with any new business, you need to have a detailed outline on how it’s going to run.
 This is known as a business plan.
 You’ll use it to figure out how you’re going to run your business and more importantly, make money.

 If you haven’t had a chance to check out the Getting Started Page, go do that now.
-You will need to find out the specific regulations for opening a home daycare in your area.
+You will need to start gathering information about specific licensing requirements for opening a family child care business in your area.
 Plus, you will want to get started on some of the paperwork for your business license, police records, and first aid.

 GRAB A COFFEE

 BECAUSE WE ARE GOING TO COVER A TON OF INFORMATION

 JUMP TO A SECTION

 Start by briefly summarizing the following: who you are, what are you planning to do?
 What will set you apart from other child care businesses?
 You will use this summary over and over again during the planning process.

 Simply state who you are and why you are qualified to open a home daycare.
 Don’t worry if you think you aren’t qualified.
 You don’t need a background in early childhood education to run an in home child care business.
 Chances are you are more qualified than you think, so take a deep breath and just go for it.
 The following are a few examples:

 I am Liz, a stay at home mom of 2.